Building a Resilience Commons for Sheffield: A citywide celebration of social enterprises and the people behind them.

 This is an introductory workshop suitable for all skill levels; All materials are provided and extra garments can be added on the day if you’d like to print more.

-Sheffield Social Enterprise Network members and SEGA participants will receive an excusive discount - email april@ssen.org.uk for the discount code.
+Sheffield Social Enterprises will receive an excusive discount - email april@ssen.org.uk for the discount code.

 Cultivating Active Hope for the Future